 For Fiscal Year (FY) 2025, federal library appropriations were secured in a continuing resolution passed in March 2025.
 Courts temporarily halted the dismantling of the Institute of Museum and Library Services (IMLS).

-Supreme court Confirmed the constitutionality of federal services fund - offsets funds for the Internet
+Supreme court Confirmed the constitutionality of federal services fund - offsets funds for tthe Internet

 New York public broadcasting stations are facing a severe loss of federal funding in 2025, following the congressional vote in July 2025 to eliminate funding for the Corporation for Public Broadcasting (CPB).
 This has had a disproportionately large impact on rural stations throughout the state.